RSweeten01/GraphiQL-Test/README.md

-# GraphiQL-Test
-Learning to use GraphiQL

-# How to Run
+## How to install

+Clone the repository and in the project directory, run:

+### `npm install`

-Fork the branch and run a NPM install in your terminal to pull in the package.json dependencies.
+Installs the dependencies defined in the package.json

-Next run node index.js (or what ever you name the file) Finally Navigate to the browser of your choice (chrome is recommended) and go to Localhost:5500/Graphql.
+## Available Scripts

+### `npm start`

+Runs the app.\
+Open [http://localhost:5500/graphql](http://localhost:5500/graphql) to view it in the browser.

-# Have fun in the Sandbox
+## Have fun in the Sandbox
-Enjoy the provided GraphiQL interface along with the test code to pratice query's and mutations.
+Enjoy the provided GraphQL interface along with the test code to pratice queries and mutations.